CrabNickolson/pirate_base_plugin/README.md

 ```

 ### Shader
 For some reason `UnityEngine.Shader.Find("name")` does not work.
-Instead you can either load shaders with the Addressable system, or use `ShaderUtility.FindShader("name")`, which will search through all currently instantiated GameObjects for your shader by name.
+Instead you can directly load shaders with the Addressable system, although for most objects you will want you will want to use the "MiStandardMetallic" shaders.
-For most objects you will either want to use `ShaderUtility.FindStandardHideVCShader()` or `ShaderUtility.FindStandardShowVCShader()`, which will make the viewcone draw behind or infront of your object respectively.
+You can access these with `ShaderUtility.FindStandardHideVCShader()` and `ShaderUtility.FindStandardShowVCShader()`, which will make the viewcone draw behind or infront of your object respectively.